-Refractive errors are one of the most common and correctable causes of visual impairment in the U.S. They occur when the eye cannot focus light properly on the retina.
-Nearly 42% of Americans ages 12-54 are nearsighted (myopia), an increase from 25% percent in 1971.
-Farsightedness (hyperopia) is far less common, impacting just 5-10% of people in the U.S. Both of these are refractive errors – a person who is nearsighted can see close objects clearly but has more difficulty seeing distant objects.
+Refractive errors are one of the most common and correctable causes of visual impairment.
+This happens when the eye cannot focus light properly on the retina, which is the light-sensitive tissue lining the back of the eye.
+Nearly 42% of Americans ages 12-54 are nearsighted (myopia).
+This is an increase from 25% percent in 1971!
+Farsightedness (hyperopia) is far less common.
+It affects just 5-10% of people in the U.S. Both of these are refractive errors – a person who is nearsighted can see close objects clearly but has more difficulty seeing distant objects.
 A person who is farsighted can see distant objects clearly but has problems seeing close objects.

 Nearsightedness occurs when the eyeball is too long from front to back, or when the cornea (clear front cover of the eye) is steeply curved.
-As a result, the light entering the eye focuses in the front of the retina (light-sensitive tissue lining the back of the eye), instead of on its surface.
-In about 10% of people with myopia, the condition progresses in severity.
+When this occurs, the light entering the eye focuses in the front of the retina, instead of on its surface.
+In about 10% of nearsighted people, the condition progresses in severity.
 Signs of myopia include:

-Farsightedness occurs when the eyeball is too short from front to back, the cornea is not curved enough, or the lens sits farther back in the eye than normal.
-In result, light entering the eye focuses behind the retina, rather than directly on its surface.
-Farsightedness impacts many infants at birth, however, they grow out of it and far more children end up nearsighted due to environmental factors.
+You are farsighted when your eyeball is too short from front to back, the cornea is not curved enough, or the lens sits farther back in the eye than normal.
+As a result, light entering the eye focuses behind the retina, rather than directly on its surface.
+Many infants are farsighted at birth, however, they grow out of it and far more children end up nearsighted due to environmental factors.
 Signs of farsightedness include:

-Visual acuity is performed at the beginning of an eye exam using a standardized Snellen chart placed 20 feet away.
-Progressively small letters are read, one eye at a time, until you can no longer clearly distinguish them.
+A doctor uses a standardized Snellen chart placed 20 feet away to test visual acuity.
+During the exam, you read progressively small letters, one eye at a time until you can no longer clearly distinguish them.
 “Normal” or 20/20 vision means you can clearly read specific letters from 20 feet away.
 If you have 20/40 vision, this means you can read letters from 20 feet that most people see clearly when they are 40 feet away.
 The EyeQue Insight is a new at-home visual acuity screener that allows anyone ages 6 and above to check the clarity of vision in under 3 minutes.
 This number only indicates visual acuity, so a different measuring device is required to obtain a prescription correction.

 A device called a phoropter or refractor is a quick means of determining the refractive error to obtain a prescription.
-The device contains lenses of different strengths which are moved into the patient’s view.
-The eye doctor asks which of the two combinations of lenses looks clearer until the best correction is found for each eye.
-The EyeQue Personal Vision Tracker lets you obtain the same spherical, cylindrical, and axis figures your eye doctor uses to generate a prescription.
+You view this device that contains lenses of different strengths while an eye doctor tests your vision.
+Your eye doctor will ask you which of the two combinations of lenses looks clearer until he or she finds the best correction for each eye.
+The EyeQue Personal Vision Tracker lets you obtain the same spherical, cylindrical, and axis figures that your eye doctor uses to generate a prescription.
 The Personal Vision Tracker measures the amount of correction needed for light to focus correctly on your retina.

-VisionCheck is our second generation Personal Vision Tracker.
+VisionCheck is our second-generation Personal Vision Tracker.
 You can test refractive error and order glasses online with the results.
 Updates include Bluetooth automation, enhanced optics, and a new PDCheck feature that allows you to measure your PD within seconds.
-To learn more about our new product please click here.

 Test your vision, measure your pupillary distance, and order glasses online with your results.Pre-Order Now!